1. Home

 For a tutorship:

-• As a tutor, you must notify us of any significant change in the situation of the represented person, both in terms of their assets and changes of address;
+• As a tutor, you must notify us of any significant change in the situation of the represented person (their assets and/or a change of address);

-• You must send us the inventory of the represented person’s assets within the prescribed time;
+• You must send us the inventory of the represented person’s assets within the prescribed time limits;

-• Each year, you must send us the management account made out in the name of the represented person;
+• Each year, you must send us the administration report produced on behalf of the represented person;

-• You must notify us of any change in the contact information of the tutor and tutorship council members;
+• You must notify us of any change in the contact information of the tutor or the tutorship council members.

 In the case of a tutorship to a person of full age, you must request the medical and psychosocial reassessments of the represented person within the prescribed time limits and send us the reassessment certificates.